Calvinbullock/timeTracer/README.md

 ## Future plans / Road map

 ### Clean up / bug fixes
+- add file header comments to files missing them
 - move calcTime function / tests (??)
 - isTimeElapsedWithinInterval needs tests (and re-design?)
 - WARN: nulls might be being added to the url list - NOTE: unconfirmed...
 - TODO: have a function that fires once a day at a set time to do data clean up (is this passable?)

 ### Release - 4
  - block list - (site blocker dialog)